 EDEE 615 Assessment in Student Learning (3) This course is designed to provide theoretical and experiential knowledge regarding basic principles of educational assessment and evaluation.
 The course will focus on the acquisition of traditional and performance-based knowledge and assessment skills, and the examination of contemporary evaluative issues confronted by educators pre-K through grade 3.
-Prerequisites: EDFS 687 and 654 or equivalents, EDEE 510, 613, and 617. ^{}Must be taken concurrently.

-EDEE 617 Language, Literature and Literacy in Early Childhood Education (3) This course provides students with the fundamental theory, research and practice of a literature-based language arts program.
+Prerequisites: EDFS 687 and 654 or equivalents, EDEE 510 and 617.
+Corequisite: EDEE 636 EDEE 617 Language, Literature and Literacy in Early Childhood Education (3) This course provides students with the fundamental theory, research and practice of a literature-based language arts program.
 Topics include language development, the language experience approach to teaching reading, research on the effectiveness of differing approaches to the teaching of reading, and using picture-story books, traditional literature and poetry to facilitate the learning-to-read process.
-EDEE 620 Home, School, and Community Relationships (3) A study of the relationships that exist in the educational triad of home, school and community.
+Co-requisite: EDEE 510 EDEE 620 Home, School, and Community Relationships (3) A study of the relationships that exist in the educational triad of home, school and community.
 Strategies for increasing communication and collaboration between parents and schools are addressed and the skills needed to be an advocate for young children are explored.
 Topics include current family demographics, the abused child, the parent community, rights and responsibilities, resources and leadership training.
-Note: Practicum required for M.A.T. students.

-EDEE 636 Field Experience II in Early Childhood Education (3) A supervised program of orientation, observation, and experience with prekindergarten, kindergarten or early elementary children.
-Includes related seminar participation.
-Note: May be a requirement for early childhood certification.
+Co-requisite: EDEE 682 Note: Practicum required for M.A.T. students.
+EDEE 636 Methods and Materials in Early Childhood Education: Field Experience II (3) Instruction, observation, and field experience related to planning and implementing lessons for pre-kindergarten, kindergarten, and primary grade students.
+Students learn to plan and implement lessons with differentiated curriculum, instruction, and assessment and the use of developmentally appropriate methods and materials.
+Candidates plan for and teach individual students, small groups of students, and provide flexible grouping for whole class instruction.
+A minimum of 20 hours of field experience is required.
+Corequisite: EDEE 615 Note: May be a requirement for early childhood certification.
 EDEE 638 Mathematics and Science in Early Childhood Education (3) A study of the development of mathematics and science concepts and processes in children.
 The relationship is explored between curriculum content, instructional strategies and materials and ways in which young learners construct knowledge.
 Physical health and safety education are included.
 EDEE 642 Social Studies and Humanities for Early Childhood and Elementary Teachers (3) An in-depth examination of the relationship between the social studies curriculum, social studies instruction and the ways in which elementary students construct social knowledge and values.
 EDEE 653 Theories and Strategies for Developing Literacies (3) This course examines 21st-century definitions and conceptualizations of "reading" and "text" through theories, methods, strategies and materials in teaching communication skills to elementary and middle-school students.
 Aspects of listening, speaking, reading, writing, and viewing will be explored.
 Topics include literacy processes, supporting classroom diversity and meeting students' instructional literacy levels.
 EDEE 655 Creativity and the Fine Arts (3) An in-depth study emphasizing teaching content knowledge within the discipline of fine arts for preschool, kindergarten and elementary school children.
 EDEE 664 Health and Physical Education for the Elementary Teacher (3) Development of physical, health, and safety education as an integral part of the life of the elementary age child and the curriculum of the school.
 The relationship between organization, development and instruction in health and physical education activities and safety practices are explored.
 Prerequisite: EDFS 654.